 - VPN Kill Switch

-The good thing about this is that it doesn’t contain any identifying information, such as your true IP address or physical location, meaning nothing you do while connected to the VPN can be linked back to you.
-This information is used to protect user accounts from password brute force attacks, and also to determine that nobody else is using your account.
-We really like this approach.
+It doesn’t contain any identifying information, such as your true IP address or physical location, meaning nothing you do while connected to the VPN can be linked back to you.

 Ease of Use

-After you’ve created your account, simply download the VPN onto the device you wish to protect.
-This process is incredibly simple and self-explanatory, but there are setup guides available on the support section of the website should you need any extra guidance.
+After you’ve created your account, simply download the VPN onto the device you want to protect.
 Once the installation is complete, simply log in and you’re good to go.

 The Bottom Line